Bluebaritone21/M-Interpreter/README.md

 # M-Interpreter

-Use `python3 main.py filename.m` to run a M program.
+Use `python3 main.py filename.mlang` to run a M program.

 You Might want to run (in the same Directory as the repo.):